miseeger/Dataverse.Sql/README.md

     emailaddress1 IS NULL
 ```

+> ✅ Although you are writing SQL, you are not directly running the queries against the back-end database.
+All data retrieval and modification is done through the supported Dataverse API.
+Running an UPDATE/INSERT/DELETE command against the underlying SQL database is unsafe, but the same query in SQL 4 CDS is translated to safe & supported API requests.

 The engine converts all the SQL syntax that has a direct equivalent in FetchXML.
 It also attempts to support some more SQL features that do not have an equivalent in FetchXML, such as calculated fields, `HAVING` clauses and more.

 When executing a query it will take into account specific Dataverse features to improve the performance or results compared to